Deinocerites cancer

 Deinocerites cancer, the crabhole mosquito, is a species of mosquito in the family Culicidae.
+It was first described by the scientist Frederick Vincent Theobald in 1901.

 Feeding

 The feeding pattern of the female D. cancer was observed to compromise about 75% avian hosts and 25% mammals.
 The avian hosts were almost all wading birds and the mammals tended to be rabbits.